ricekot/ricekot.github.io/_posts/2020/2020-11-12-grand-scheme.md

 ---
+layout: post
 title: The Grand SCHEME of Things
 category: tycs
 tags: notes sicp
 contains_math: true
 ---

-I recently began reading "Structure and Interpretation of Computer Programs" as part of my "[Learning Computer Science](/tycs/)" project.
+I recently began reading "Structure and Interpretation of Computer Programs" as part of my "[Learning Computer Science](/projects/tycs/)" project.
 I'm already enjoying it, and I'm going to be posting my notes and exercise solutions on this blog.
 Here's some of the stuff I've read about until now.

 ### Applicative vs. Normal Order of Evaluation